GaloisInc/smaccmpilot-org/pages/software/build.md

 [development environment readme](https://github.com/GaloisInc/smaccmpilot-build/tree/master/development-environment)
 for more information.

-We have successfully built the software on Ubuntu, Fedora, and OSX.
+We have successfully built the software on Ubuntu, Fedora, and OSX 64-bit machines.

 The build was successful if you generated the following two images: